 § 47-113.2.
 Restricting access to military discharge documents.

 (a) All military discharge documents filed on or after January 1, 2004, shall be considered a public record, but for confidential safekeeping and restricted access to such documents, these documents will be filed with the registers of deeds in this State.
-These documents are exempt from public inspection and access except as allowed in subsection (b) of this section.
+These documents are exempt from public inspection and access except as allowed in subsections (b) and (m) of this section.

 (1) Authorized party. - Four categories of authorized parties are recognized with respect to access to military discharge documents under subsection (e) of this section:

 a.
 The subject of the document or the subject's widow or widower.

 b.
 Agents and representatives of the subject authorized in writing: